beeryani/neogcamp_lessonfour_markseven/README.md

 ### assignment for markSeven

->Follow the instruction in LessonFour and build the same JS application.
+>Follow the instruction in LessonFour and build the same JS application as markSix with a different translation API.

 ### Mock Server: [Link](https://24fda9bc-07a5-42ae-81bd-bf253724a318.mock.pstmn.io/beeryani)